 New developments, as well as changes to existing built sites, typically require approval of a development plan prior to construction.
 Development plans are reviewed by representatives from various Town departments for compliance with the Town's Land Development Ordinance and other development-related regulations and guidelines.
 These development plans may be either a site plan or subdivision plan and depending upon the type of proposed development and/or its location, may be approved by Council or staff.

 The approved development plans are for information only, and should not be relied upon completely since changes are sometimes made before final construction is completed.
-Please call the Planning Department at (919) 469-4046 if you have any questions regarding development plans.
+Please call 311 or (919) 469-4000 if you have any questions regarding development plans.